Walter Blume (SS officer): Activities in Belarus and Russia

 Blume and his squad ravaged the region of Belarus (Vitebsk), and parts of western Russia (Klintsy, Nevel, Smolensk) killing 1,517 Jews by September 1941 of which Blume personally took a careful record.
 On 26 July 1941, Blume participated in the killing of 27 Jews who, not having reported for work, were shot down in the streets.
 Blume himself shot an unspecified number of victims at point-blank range with his revolver.
 Blume also prepared the extermination contingent for operation in Moscow when it was conquered, which ultimately did not occur.
-Blume only stayed in command of Sonderkommando 7a until 17 August 1941 and was succeeded in this post by Eugen Steimle.
-It appears that he was recalled to Berlin due to his reluctance to shoot women and children, which led him to acquire a reputation among his fellow SS officers for being "weak and bureaucratic".
-He spent the next two years in charge of the Gestapo office in Düsseldorf.

-Later during his affidavits Blume stated:
+Later during his affidavits, Blume stated: